LeonardoChandra/News-API/README.md

 <br></br>
 ## Thank you! 🐥
-Give a ⭐ if you like my my news mobile app!
+Give a ⭐ if you like my news mobile app!